-SwaggerHub lets you write API definitions directly in the browser and preview the generated API documentation in real time.
+SwaggerHub lets you write API definitions directly in your browser and preview the generated API documentation in real time.

-Also, you can use the SwaggerHub extension for Visual Studio Code where you can create, edit, and validate API definitions and domains.
+You can alternately use the SwaggerHub extension for Visual Studio Code where you to create, edit, and validate API definitions and domains.
 The extension is synchronized with SwaggerHub, and all the changes you make are automatically pushed to it.
 Learn more about the SwaggerHub extension in Visual Studio Marketplace.